emojicode/emojicode/README.md

   to compile the Engine, the compiler and all default packages.

-  You may need to use a smaller heap size on older Raspberry Pis.
+  You may need to use a smaller heap size on older Raspberry Pis, for example.
   You can specify the heap size in bytes when compiling the engine:

   ```
   make HEAP_SIZE=128000000